bpranaw/guitar_tools/Progress.md

 Log 4: I'm attempting to add a volume control to the enote player, but for some reason it only plays at 100.
 Log 5: The volume control took a while but I managed to get it to a "reasonable" level.
 It still plays quite loud however.
 Log 6: I updated the homepage.
+Log 7: I added more tuning.
+There are now five in total.